marcinjahn/technology-notebook/src/docs/programming/javascript/angular/directives.md

 ### Directive's Inputs

-Our directives can support some inut arguments, very similarly to the way how [Comonents](./components.md) accept inputs.
+Our directives can support some input arguments, very similarly to the way how [Components](./components.md) accept inputs.
 This way, users of the directive can have some influence on how it works.

 Here's an example: